-For an international team, the difference in time zones are typically the first barrier.
-It can get very complicated to find a meeting time that doesn’t require someone to participate in the middle of their night, if you have more than one time zone.
+For an international team, the difference in time zones is typically the first barrier.
+It can get very complicated to find a meeting time that doesn’t require someone to participate in the middle of their night if you have more than one time zone.
 So it’s important to have the conversation as a team.

 - Will team members work to be flexible and move other meetings so that the international team can meet without horrible working hours for other team members?

 - Can the team block time on their calendars now so that other priorities won’t bleed in later?

 - Will team members make it a priority to connect after they miss a meeting to ensure they are aware of what was discussed and agreed upon?